AdrianArnaiz/AdrianArnaiz/content/event/2023-06-CommerceChamber/index.md

 The **2nd Forum of Sustainable Technology** organized by [Chamber of Commerce of Alicante](https://www.camaralicante.com/) is a 9h event where different experts on technology, law, economy and sustainability will give talks and participate in rounds tables to shed light on the role of technology for a sustainable development in the society.

-I participate in the following 1h-Round Table:
+I participate in the following 1h-Round Table ([Video](https://vimeo.com/carlospujalte/review/857398631/cb40cbf54c)):

 **How does the Application of Artificial Intelligence help us to be sustainable?**
 * **Adrián Arnaiz Rodríguez** - *PhD Student at ELLIS Alicante on Human-Centric Machine Learning and Algorithmic Fairness*